b/libusbcan/README.md

 provide: OS X, Linux x86, Linux x86_64, and Raspberry Pi.
 Building libusbcan requires [CMake](http://cmake.org) 3.0.1 or later.
 Once you have CMake installed, just

+	mkdir build
+	cd build
-	cmake .
+	cmake ../
 	make

-This will build the library and the usbcandump example utility.
+This will build the library and the example utilities.

 # Library lifecycle